stat545ubc-2021/functionsSereniT33/README.md

 This repository contains the following documents:

 1. A README file - containing information about the repository.
+2. Folders - leading to each assignment.
-2. A Rmd file - containing all the codes for the assignment.
+3. Rmd files within folders - containing all the codes for the assignments.

 ### Running the code